This post may contain affiliate links. Please read my disclaimer for more information.

 What is the flavor profile of these “Eye” drinks?

-Unlike other espresso-based beverages, you are not simply drinking one espresso shot, but two and three, accompanied by drip coffee; it’s bound to be different.
+Unlike other espresso-based beverages, you are not simply drinking one espresso shot, but two and three, accompanied by drip-brewed coffee; it’s bound to be different.

-Fair enough, it will resemble espresso’s flavor profile and give away sweeter, nutty, darker undertones depending on the roast and coffee beans you used.
+It will resemble espresso’s flavor profile and give away sweeter, nutty, darker undertones depending on the roast and coffee beans you used.
 With two shots of espresso, expect a lot of crema in your coffee.
 If you are sensitive to acidity, avoid black coffee because there’s double cream in it.

 The flavor profile of Dead-eye coffee drinks